ESilva15/ESDI/README.md

 ## Roadmap
 - [X] Implement the interface for a data source
-- [ ] Finish implementing BeamNG
 - [ ] Configuration of the peripherals via ESDI
 - [ ] Detection of the display
-- [X] Fuel Calculator
 - [ ] LapTime Calculator
 - [ ] A very long list useful stuff like flags, position, more info about other drivers, track conditions and so on so forth
-- [X] Dynamic data packets
-- [ ] More roadmap entries
 - [ ] Telemetry analysis tool
 - [ ] Better user interface

-## Todos
-- [X] Make the program report what its doing as the window title `\x1b]0;TITLE\x07` Quicker than I thought.
-Just have to maintain it
-- [ ] Add a way to check the unit of a given variable Expand on this concept by creating conversions for those units
-- [ ] Remove all the `slog.logger` passing and struct members and just configure `slog.Logger` once and use the default.
-Or think of something better
-- [ ] Do all the `NOTE`s and `BUG`s
-- [ ] Whats common among the providers?
-Should abstract whats common
-- [ ] Whats common with all the "streams" I have?
-Should abstract whats common

 ## Development